JMPerez/wpo-book/README.md

 ### CSS Data URIs

 Instead of image sprites you can take a look at [Data URIs](http://www.nczonline.net/blog/2010/07/06/data-uris-make-css-sprites-obsolete/).
-It can make you get rid off of big, non-mantainable images files.
+It can make you get rid off of big, non-maintainable images files.
 Just take into account that IE6 and IE7 don&#8217;t support this feature, and you should follow the [MHTML workaround](http://www.phpied.com/mhtml-when-you-need-data-uris-in-ie7-and-under/).
 Note that, [according to researches](http://www.mobify.com/blog/data-uris-are-slow-on-mobile/), decoding Data URIs on mobile devices may be much slower than loading these resources from cache.
-You need to consider whether saving a request worths it compared to the introduced overhead.
+You need to consider whether saving a request is worth it compared to the introduced overhead.

 ### Use CSS3 instead of images